 Since ${v_{j} (t)\geq 0}$ and ${w > 0}$, ${p_{j} \left( t - \tau_{k} \right) - w \tau_{k}}$ is a strictly decreasing function of $\tau_{k}$.
 Thus, there exists a unique value of $\tau_{k}$ such that \eqref{eq:newell} is satisfied for any $t$.
 That is, when \CAV{i} enters the conflict zone at ${t=t_i^0}$, it can solve \eqref{eq:newell} for $\tau_k$ for each \HDV{k} based on the positions of the vehicles (obtained from the coordinator).
 If there is no preceding vehicle in front of \HDV{k}, it is assumed to maintain its current speed, making its position an affine function of time.

-In the proximity of the conflict point, defined as the merging zone in Fig.~\ref{fig:scenario}, the HDVs additionally interact with vehicles on the neighboring road to make their decisions.
-To consider such interactions, we consider the virtual projection of the vehicles to the other road, an example of which is shown in Fig.~\ref{fig:projection}.
-From the perspective of \HDV{3}, where the projected \CAV{2}, instead of \CAV{1}, is considered as the preceding vehicle.
-Similar generalized car-following models for merging and lane-changing scenarios have been reported in \cite{VirtualPlatoon,kreutz2021analysis,guo2019improved}.
+In the proximity of the conflict point, defined as the merging zone in Fig.~\ref{fig:scenario}, the HDVs interact with vehicles on the neighboring road and control their longitudinal motion accordingly.
+This is achieved by the virtual projection of vehicles traveling on the neighboring road, an example shown in Fig.~\ref{fig:projection}.
+Here, from the perspective of \HDV{3}, the projected \CAV{2} is considered as the preceding vehicle instead of \CAV{1}.
+Similar generalized car-following models for merging and lane-changing scenarios have been reported in \cite{VirtualPlatoon,guo2019improved}.

-Using the proposed prediction model, the position of each HDV in the control zone can be represented by a cubic polynomial or by an affine function of time.
+Using the proposed prediction model, the position of each HDV in the control zone can be represented either by a cubic polynomial or by an affine function of time.
 The trajectory prediction is then used for estimating the HDVs' exit times to impose the no-conflict \eqref{eq:lateral_constraint} and rear-end safety constraints \eqref{eq:rearend_constraint}.
 We use $t_k^\mathrm{f}$ and ${[a_k,b_k,c_k,d_k]}$, ${k \in \HHH (t)}$, to denote the predicted exit time and the constants parameterizing the predicted trajectory of \HDV{k}.
-Substituting the solution \eqref{eq:optimalTrajectory} into \eqref{eq:newell} (for both $p_k$ and $p_j$), the trajectory parameters of \HDV{k} can be obtained from those of the preceding vehicle $j$ according to
+Substituting the solution \eqref{eq:optimalTrajectory} into \eqref{eq:newell} (for both $p_k$ and $p_j$), the trajectory parameters of \HDV{k} can be obtained from those of the preceding vehicle~$j$ according to

 and $t_k^\mathrm{f}$ can be found by solving

 Then $t_k^\mathrm{f}$ and ${[a_k,b_k,c_k,d_k]}$ can be integrated into the constraints \eqref{eq:lateral_constraint} and \eqref{eq:rearend_constraint} between \CAV{i} and \HDV{k}.